zonemaster/zonemaster-engine/docs/Translation-translators.md

   have committed the updates to.
 Use your Github user name instead of "xxxx".
 ```
   git push -u xxxx translation-update
 ```

 * Go to your fork at Github, https://github.com/xxxx/zonemaster-engine and use your Github user name instead of "xxxx".

-* Select to create a new "pull request" where the base directory should be *zonemaster-engine* and the base should be *develop* (not *master*).
+* Select to create a new "pull request" where the base repository should be *zonemaster/zonemaster-engine* and the base branch should be *develop* (not *master*).
 The "head" should be your fork and "compare" the same branch as you created above and pushed to your fork, "translation-update".

 * Inspect what Github says that will change by the pull request.
 It should only be the *PO* file that you have updated and nothing else.
 If additional